What Is Alopecia? Everything You Need to Know

 Alopecia doesn’t appear the same for everyone, however, and can come in many different forms for a number of different reasons.

-This article takes a look into alopecia, what causes alopecia, symptoms, and treatment options.
+This article takes a look at alopecia, its causes, symptoms, and treatment options.

 What Is Alopecia Areata?

-Alopecia is an autoimmune condition that causes a person’s hair follicles to shed at a very heightened state.
-While the average person sheds 50-100 hairs a day, those with alopecia may lose hundreds of hair follicles a day, leading to a very noticeable shedding.
-Often, those with alopecia can even begin to notice the hair falling out in larger, quarter-size clumps, which can be a startling experience.
+Alopecia is an autoimmune condition that causes a person’s hair follicles to shed at an accelerated rate.
+While the average person sheds 50-100 hairs a day, those with alopecia may lose hundreds of hairs a day, leading to very noticeable shedding.
+Often, those with alopecia may notice hair falling out in larger, quarter-sized clumps, which can be startling.

 Alopecia areata totalis, where all of the hair on a person’s head falls out.